dustinpfister/blog_posts/_posts/js-javascript-null.md

 In addition it is true that null is a value that must be assigned, rather than a value such as that is the undefined value.
 The thing about undefined is that it is often the assumed default for variables that have been declared but not assigned anything, it is also a value that is obtained for object keys that have not been defined also.

-In this post I will be writing around some of the things to know about the javaScript null value.
+In this post I will be writing around some of the things to know about the javaScript null value when working out a project of some kid.
+There may only be so much to write about when it comes to null itself, but there might be a whole lot of ground to cover then it comes to various things that branch off from null.
+So then in the process of learning more about null, it might be possible to learn a thing or two about some other related topics in javaScript while we are at it here.

 <!-- more -->